eISSN: 2707-2797

 Hassan Baallal, Ali Akhaddar

 PAMJ-CM.
 2020; 3:76.
-Published 29 Jun 2020 | doi:10.11604/pamj-cm.2020.3.76.23647
+Published 29 Jun 2020 | DOI: 10.11604/pamj-cm.2020.3.76.23647

 Isolated orbital roof fractures are raremost of these fractures heal without any complications.
 Traumatic optic neuropathy (TON) is one of the rare but catastrophic complications of orbital roof fractures.
 A 37-year-old gentleman was admitted in our emergency department following road traffic accident.
 He fell down from a motocycle, on presentation to the emergency department he felt a little drowsy, had vomited twice, and complained of pain around his right eye.
 His Glasgow Coma Scale was 15/15.
 Clinical examination revealed right periorbital hematoma with edematous lids closing the right eye and ecchymosis, and pupils were equal in size.
 Eye movements was normal but visual acuity in the right eye was 2/10 and in left 9/10.

-Corresponding author
+Corresponding Author

 Hassan Baallal, Department of Neurosurgery, Avicenne Military Teaching Hospital, University Caddi Ayyad, Marrakech, Morocco (baallalnch@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.